stephengold/Minie/README.md

  2. Select "Properties to open the "Project Properties" dialog.
  3. Under "Categories:" select "Libraries".
  4. Click on the "Compile" tab.
- 5. Add the `jme3-utilities-heart` class jar:
+ 5. Add the `Heart` class jar:
     + Click on the "Add JAR/Folder" button.
     + Navigate to the download folder.
-    + Select the "jme3-utilities-heart-4.3.0for32.jar" file.
+    + Select the "Heart-5.0.0for32.jar" file.
     + Click on the "Open" button.
  6. (optional) Add jars for javadoc and sources:
     + Click on the "Edit" button.
     + Click on the "Browse..." button to the right of "Javadoc:"
-    + Select the "jme3-utilities-heart-4.3.0for32-javadoc.jar" file.
+    + Select the "Heart-5.0.0for32-javadoc.jar" file.
     + Click on the "Open" button.
     + Click on the "Browse..." button to the right of "Sources:"
-    + Select the "jme3-utilities-heart-4.3.0for32-sources.jar" file.
+    + Select the "Heart-5.0.0for32-sources.jar" file.
     + Click on the "Open" button again.
     + Click on the "OK" button to close the "Edit Jar Reference" dialog.
- 7. Similarly, add the Minie and V-HACD jars.
+ 7. Similarly, add the `Minie` jar(s).
  8. Click on the "OK" button to exit the "Project Properties" dialog.

 ### Create, configure, and attach a BulletAppState